learn-the-web/topics/accessibility.md

 The Accessible Rich Internet Application specification defines whole bunch of roles and attributes that can be assigned to HTML elements to help them be understood.

 We may make tabs in HTML with lists and divs, and they may look like tabs, but to accessibility tools like screen readers they’re just lists and divs.
-ARIA allows us to turn them into functional and understandable tabs with a few extra properties & some Javascript.
+ARIA allows us to turn them into functional and understandable tabs with a few extra properties & some JavaScript.

 ### Landmark roles